danstevensonxyz/danstevensonxyz/README.md

 ## About this repo

-[This](https://github.com/DanStevensonCO/DanStevensonCO) is my personal site repo where I share my thoughts and experience working on software projects.
+[This](https://github.com/DanStevensonCO/DanStevensonCO) is my personal site repo.
+The site [(DanStevenson.CO)](https://www.danstevenson.co/) is where I share my thoughts and experience working on software projects.
 It's a React app, built using a basic Gatsby starter to handle content management.
 It is hosted on Netlify, using continuous deployment through GitHub integration.